Patriots force 4 turnovers, beat Giants 35-14 to reach 6-0

-FOXBOROUGH, Mass.
-(AP) — Tom Brady had two touchdown runs and moved ahead of Peyton Manning for second place on the NFL’s all-time passing yards list as the New England Patriots pulled away for a 35-14 victory over the New York Giants on Thursday night.
+Tom Brady had two touchdown runs and moved ahead of Peyton Manning for second place on the NFL’s all-time passing yards list as New England pulled away for a 35-14 victory over the New York Giants on Thursday night.

 The reigning Super Bowl champion Patriots also returned a blocked punt for a touchdown and forced four turnovers, including a fumble return for a score, to move to 6-0 for the first time since time since 2015.

 Brady finished 31 of 41 for 334 yards and an interception.
 Julian Edelman had his second straight 100-yard receiving game, catching nine passes for 113 yards.
-Giants rookie Daniel Jones had three interceptions on the night, finishing 15 of 31 for 161 yards.
+Jones had three interceptions on the night, finishing 15 of 31 for 161 yards.

-New England has now won 19 straight games against a first or second-year quarterback, the longest streak in NFL history.
+New England has now won 19 straight games against a first or second-year quarterback, the longest such streak in NFL history.

+“It was kind of an odd game, anytime you get three scores in the game that are non-offensive touchdowns,” Belichick said.
+“That’s kind of a season’s worth and it all happened in one game.”

+The Patriots did it without running back Rex Burkhead, who missed his second straight game with a foot injury.
+Receiver Phillip Dorsett was inactive with a hamstring issue.
+During the game, receiver Josh Gordon injured his left knee trying to make a tackle after a fumble recovery.

 Despite struggling to move the ball for most of the game, New York (2-4) had the ball trailing 21-14 with 8:43 left in the fourth quarter.

-Jones completed a pass to running back Jon HIlliman, who was hit in the backfield by Patriots linebacker Jamie Collins, forcing a fumble.
-Kyle Van Noy recovered, sprinted 22 yards and stretched the ball to the pylon for the touchdown .
+Jones completed a pass to running back Jon Hilliman, who was hit in the backfield by Patriots linebacker Jamie Collins, forcing a fumble.
+Kyle Van Noy recovered, sprinted 22 yards and stretched the ball to the pylon for the touchdown.

-It was part of an error-filled game by both offenses, who entered the night dealing with key injuries
+It was part of an error-filled game by both offenses.

-The Giants were missing three of their top playmakers.
-Running back Saquon Barkley sat a third straight game because of a sprained right ankle, tight end and leading receiver Evan Engram was inactive with a knee injury and receiver Sterling Shepard was in the concussion protocol.
-Barkley’s backup Wayne Gallman also sat with a concussion.
+Like the Patriots, the Giants were missing some of their playmakers.
+Running back Saquon Barkley sat a third straight game because of a sprained right ankle, tight end Evan Engram sat with a knee injury and receiver Sterling Shepard was in the concussion protocol.

-The Patriots played without running back Rex Burkhead, who missed his second straight game with a foot injury.
-Receiver Phillip Dorsett was inactive, also with an injured foot.

 As a result, both teams had issues executing and hanging onto the ball.